thoom/ripple/README.md

 1. Add locking, so if a request comes for a project while another is still processing, it won't write on top of the other
 2. Add configuration for number of stored backups (with a basic default)
-2. Add console script for restoring from backup
+3. Add console script for restoring from backup
-3. Update documentation with FAQs
+4. Update documentation with sample ripple configuration options
+5. Add environment specific configuration support
+6. Add overrides for composer options, including using a central composer.phar file
+7. Add overrides for items like the git configuration (using a branch instead of master for instance)

 References
 ----------